mrvollger/pg-fibertools/DEV-NOTES.md

 - use `cargo clippy` to see if the code is linting
 - use `cargo fmt` to see if the code is formatted
 - use `cargo --bin sync-tags run -- --help` to see if the executable can be compiled and run

+# once you are running real data

+be sure to use `--release` in `cargo run` and/or `cargo build` to get the best performance.